polyformproject/license-development/template.erb.md

 ## No Other Rights

-The licensor does not give you permission to sublicense or give your license for this software to anyone else.
-The terms of this license aren't meant to imply any other licenses not explicitly mentioned.
+You may not sublicense or transfer your license for the software to anyone else.
+The terms of this license don't imply any other licenses not spelled out.

 ## Patent Defense